qudo-lucas/xcr/packages/xcr-core/README.md

     },
 };
 ```

+### Component Tree
-`xcr` then utilizes `xstate-component-tree` in order to turn your state chart into an array of components that correspond with the current state(s) of your machine:
+`XCR` utilizes `xstate-component-tree` in order to turn your state chart into an array of components that represent the structure of the config.
+You can then loop over the components tree array in the framework of your choice.
+Notice how the initial state of the machine above would be `auth.signin`.
+Since both of these states have a component attatched to them, we would expect the component tree to look like this.

 ```javascript
 [{
     component: auth,